 Chemical bonding is the study of bonds that exist between the atoms or molecules.
 This chapter explains why only certain atoms combine with each other and make a new product and their arrangement in a definite shape.
-There are various theories such as VSEPR, valence bond theory, the molecular orbital theory that will explain all the phenomena in details.
+There are various theories such as VSEPR, valence bond theory, and the molecular orbital theory that will explain all the phenomena in detail.
 Bonding is not just an instance but it is nature's way to take every atom or molecule to its most stable state.

 JEE Main 2025: Chemistry Formula | Study Materials | High Scoring Topics | Preparation Guide